Animal Feed Ethoxyquin Market Size and Share

 Consumer Pivot to Natural Antioxidants

 Clean-label trends in pet food grew 12% year over year in the United States in 2024, with shoppers citing “no synthetic preservatives” among their top three purchase drivers.
-Food and Drug Administration's (FDA) guidance cutting dog-food ethoxyquin to 75 ppm still influences perception; social-media campaigns frequently misinterpret the science yet sway premium brand formulations.
-Kemin Industries’ 2024 approval for rosemary extract in EU pet food highlights how suppliers pivot to plant-based protectants carrying “natural” label claims, even when costlier.
-A 2024 Nielsen survey showed that 32% of U.S. consumers would switch brands to avoid synthetic antioxidants, a rise from 24% in 2022, reinforcing defensive reformulation among feed and treat makers.
+The Food and Drug Administration's (FDA) guidance, which reduces ethoxyquin in dog food to 75 ppm, still influences perception, while social media campaigns frequently misinterpret the science yet sway premium brand formulations.
+Kemin Industries’ 2024 approval for rosemary extract in European Union pet food highlights how suppliers are pivoting to plant-based protectants that carry “natural” label claims, even when they are more costly.
+A survey revealed that 32% of United States consumers would switch brands to avoid synthetic antioxidants, a rise from 24% in 2022, reinforcing the need for defensive reformulation among feed and treat manufacturers.

 Segment Analysis